christophrumpel/christophrumpel.github.io/_posts/2017-09-28-8-chatbot-use-cases-that-actually-work-today.md

 ## 1. News subscription

 Your chatbot is an information channel where you can receive all kind of news.
 This is especially interesting for bots on the big Messenger services like Facebook.
-Since you already spent a lot of your time on this service, it makes sense to receive information there.
+Since you already spend a lot of your time on this service, it makes sense to receive information there.
 This communication also works just one way.
 So it is not necessary that you can reply to the bot too.
 There are dozens of newspapers companies out there that already provide such chatbots like: [TechCrunch](https://www.messenger.com/t/8062627951), [Der Standard](https://www.messenger.com/t/122737471962), [Washington Post](https://www.messenger.com/t/15225899564), [The Guardian](https://www.messenger.com/t/10513336322) ...

 But there is more.
 In Austria we have the "ORF Wahlbot" which provides live information during election times, which is very useful.
 I am also a big fan of the Austrian chatbot [RecordBird](https://www.messenger.com/t/RecordBird) which gets you connected to the latest news from your favourite musicians.
 Every time there is a new album, song, video or interview, you will be one of the firsts to know about it.
 It helps me to be always up to date with one of my favourite bands: Paramore :-) 🤘